-- 7.96 We have the power to require a person to provide information and documents which we need to exercise our statutory functions under the PCIFRs. - 7.97 We might use this power to obtain information or documents to assist, for example, in determining whether there has been a compliance failure by a regulated person.
-However, where one or more investigators have been appointed to investigate a suspected compliance failure (see paragraphs 7.122 to 7.152 below on the use of appointed investigators), we generally expect to use the information-gathering powers exercisable by those investigators (see paragraphs 7.106 to 7.112 below). - 7.98 Requests for the provision of information and documents will be made through a formal written notice (known as an information request).
-The notice will set out the form or manner in which information or documents should be provided and will specify the deadline for responses. - 7.99 We expect to give recipients of information requests advance notice so that they can manage their resources accordingly.
-Also, where it is practical and appropriate to do so, we will send the information request in draft and take account of comments on the scope of the request, the actions that will be required in responding, and the deadline by which information must be provided.
-In certain circumstances, it will not be appropriate to provide advance notice or to send information requests in draft (for example, if it would be inefficient because the request is for a small amount of information).
+- 7.97 We have the power to require a person to provide information and documents which we need to exercise our statutory functions under the PCIFRs.21 - 7.98 We might use this power to obtain information or documents to assist, for example, in determining whether there has been a compliance failure by a regulated person.
+However, where one or more investigators have been appointed to investigate a suspected compliance failure (see paragraphs 7.123 to 7.153 below on the use of appointed investigators), we generally expect to use the information-gathering powers exercisable by those investigators (see paragraphs 7.107 to 7.113 below). - 7.99 Requests for the provision of information and documents will be made through a formal written notice (known as an information request).
+The notice will set out the form or manner in which information or documents should be provided and will specify the deadline for responses.